 There are 16 pins that control the boot mode of the processor that are exposed on the expansion headers.
-Figure 56 below shows those signals:
+Figure 63 below shows those signals as they appear on the BeagleBone Black.:

-Figure 56.
+Figure 63.
 Expansion Boot Pins

 If you plan to use any of these signals, then on power up, these pins should not be driven.
 If you do, it can affect the boot mode of the processor and could keep the processor from booting or working correctly.